vext-python/vext/README.md

 Please test this, so far it has only been tested on Ubuntu and Windows.

+TODO
+====

+Merging the finder and loader should make it possible to know if we are importing an allowed module, this would mean the submodules wouldn't need to be specified in the .vext file.

 Thanks
 ======
 ruamel/venvgtk - for showing something like this is possible